 - 1. Complete a Form at the time of illness for each person who becomes ill. - 2.
 Notify the Concessioner as soon as possible using a SAT phone, giving all pertinent information on the gastrointestinal illnesses.
-The Concessioner must contact Dispatch by phone immediately to relay all available information. - 3.
+The Concessioner must contact USPHS representative by phone immediately to relay all available information. - 3.
 If a SAT phone is not immediately available, then do one of the following: - a.
 Use another trip's SAT phone. - b.
 Report to a National Park Service patrol trip. - c.
 Use any other phone, such as one at Phantom Ranch. - d.
 If operational, use a radio if no phones are available. - e.
 Use every effort to report the gastrointestinal illnesses within 24 hours of onset. - 4.
 At the end of the trip, submit all Forms to the Concessioner.
-The Concessioner must report by phone to Dispatch that the trip has ended, and must forward the Forms to Dispatch.
+The Concessioner must report by phone to the USPHS representative that the trip has ended, and must forward the Forms to the USPHS representative.